+44 (0) 207 252 3900 [email protected]

 Once he’s chosen a site, the photographer filters its best angles.

-Let’s say that he wants to capture the ambiance of an old hotel.
+Let’s say that he wants to capture the ambience of an old hotel.
 He’ll certainly set up large-scale shots of the facade and grounds, but he’ll also keep an eye out for interesting details: a weathered sign, a rustic staircase or an elderly barman.

 He can’t shoot everything, so he has to be selective.
 Just a few compelling images are worth dozens of unremarkable ones.